A5 campaigners call for £2bn revamp action after 82 year old woman's death in weekend road crash tragedy

 A £2bn scheme to turn the A5 into a dual carriageway involves vesting large amounts of land from hundreds of farms along the route, and affected farmers have launched legal action aimed at pushing the government away from seizing their property and into finding a different solution.

-The A5 Enough Is Enough group stated they are “greatly saddened” to learn of Bernadette Cranley’s passing, stating they “send our deepest condolences to her family and friends”.
+The A5 Enough Is Enough group said they are “greatly saddened” to learn of Ms Cranley’s passing, saying they “send our deepest condolences to her family and friends”.

-In a post on social media, the campaigners stated: “Another family devastated by this road.
+In a post on social media, the campaigners said: “Another family devastated by this road.
 Our thoughts and prayers are also with the lady who was seriously injured in the same accident.

 “We are very cognisant of the fact that we are currently waiting on the judge’s decision on the latest objection – what more evidence does he need that this objection should be thrown out?
 How many more people have to die?”

-West Tyrone SDLP MLA Daniel McCrossan voiced a similar opinion, stating: “This is never ending and it could be any one of us or our loved ones.
+West Tyrone SDLP MLA Daniel McCrossan voiced a similar opinion: “This is never ending and it could be any one of us or our loved ones.

 “The A5 has claimed another life.
 Devastating for everyone involved.